'Talk to Me' Summary

 Play to people's ego: Tell them why interviewing them provides a unique perspective in understanding the big picture.

 Every conservative has a liberal exception (and vice versa).
+Ask a person what their exception is.

 When you improvise 'go with the rip current for a while, but never lose sight of the shore'.
 Write your questions down but don't be too rigid.
 Be ready to answer a follow-up question based on the response.